jastang/first-composition-function/README.md

 ## What is this?

-An experimental [Crossplane] composition function that determines the valid Compositions an XR can select.
-This could serve as a "preprocessing" step in a pipeline that allows the composite to actuate a different Composition based on some business logic, or a debugging tool.
+An experimental [Crossplane] composition function that validates whether the XR targeted by the current Composition could be "multiplexed" to a different one.

+This could serve as a "preprocessing" step in a pipeline that allows the composite to actuate a different Composition based on some business logic.

 The function will validate: